Information for patients having an operation / procedure as an inpatient

 3. Foot or leg pumps

-These are called intermittent pneumatic compression (IPC) and have also been shown to reduce the risk of DVT by gently compressing your leg.
+These are called intermittent pneumatic compression (IPC).
+They reduce the risk of DVT by gently compressing your leg.
 This increases blood flow and stops blood pooling in your leg to create clots.

 Leg pumps are sleeves that loosely fit over your legs, but do not cover your feet or knees